 If this all seems like a bit too much explanation, it’s because Tricked spends its first 20 minutes breaking down the fourth wall, vaguely elaborating on the questionably grand experiment the crew is about to pull off.
-Verhoeven pontificates on the process from which the soon-to-be-seen finished product was developed by showing behind the scenes looks of the production, as well as the thousands of printed pages of public-submitted scripts to film the continuation of the exquisite corpse-like narrative.
-Tricked, however, is experimental in the way that the final product is much more of a labor-intensive challenge for the filmmakers than a cerebral one for the movie-going audience; the result is nothing more than an absurdist soap-opera bauble.
+Verhoeven pontificates on the process from which the soon-to-be-seen finished product was developed by showing behind-the-scenes looks of the production, as well as the thousands of printed pages of public-submitted scripts to film the continuation of the exquisite corpse-like narrative.
+Tricked, however, is experimental in the way that the final product is much more of a labor-intensive challenge for the filmmakers than a cerebral one for audiences; the result is nothing more than an absurdist soap-operatic bauble.

 The initial premise involves the 50th birthday celebration for bourgeois patriarch Remco (Peter Blok).
 His wife, Ineke (Ricky Koole), makes all the arrangements and greets the guests, while their voyeuristic son, Tobias (Robert de Hoog), takes creepy photos of the crowd, and their rebellious daughter, Lieke (Carolien Spoor) imbibes alcohol and snorts lines with her best friend upstairs.
 One attendee, Nadja (Sallie Harmsen), known to a majority of the party as Remco’s former mistress, shows up pregnant.
 Ineke claims she can deal with the occasional clandestine infidelity, but an accidental child with another woman is grounds for divorce.